Effect of Primordial Black Holes on the global 21-cm signal: Effect of PBHs on 21 cm signal

-\section{Effect of PBHs on 21-cm signal}
+\section{Effect of PBHs on 21 cm signal}

-We begin by describing the redshift evolution of key quantities shown in panels (a)–(c) of Fig.~\ref{fig:all_quan}.
-The orange, blue, and green curves correspond to contributions from \textbf{PBH-only}, \textbf{SF-only}, and \textbf{SF+PBH} galaxies, respectively.
+We begin by describing the redshift evolution of key quantities shown in different panels of Fig.~\ref{fig:all_quan}.
+The green, blue, and magenta curves correspond to the contributions from PBH-only, SF-only, and SF plus PBH galaxies, respectively.

-In panel (a), we find the intrinsic X-ray emissivity at early redshifts ($z \sim 34-15$) to be dominated by PBH-seeded galaxies, with negligible contribution from SF galaxies.
-It is only around $z \sim 10$ that the SF galaxy's contribution starts becoming non-negligible.
-This is expected, as the black holes in PBH-seeded AGNs accrete surrounding gas and produce copious amounts of X-ray photons much before the onset of SF galaxies, and therefore significantly outshine the emission from SF galaxies across the whole redshift range.
+In the left-most panel, we find the intrinsic X-ray emissivity at early redshifts ($z \sim 34-15$) to be dominated by PBH-seeded galaxies, with negligible contributions from the SF galaxies.
+It is only around $z \sim 15$ that the SF galaxy's contribution becomes non-negligible.
+This is expected, as the black holes in PBH-seeded AGNs accrete surrounding gas and produce copious amounts of X-ray photons before the onset of SF galaxies and therefore significantly outshine the emission from SF galaxies across the whole redshift range.

-Panels (b) and (c) show the Ly-$\alpha$ flux and ionising photon production rate.
+The middle and the rightmost panel show the Ly-$\alpha$ flux and ionising photon production rate.
 They are dominated by PBH-seeded systems in the very early redshift range $30 \gtrsim z \gtrsim 20$, the epoch when the SF galaxies are yet to form.
-However, once star-forming galaxies begin to emerge, they rapidly surpass the PBH-seeded systems in photon production around $z \sim 20$, indicating that stars are the primary sources of these photons.
+However, once SF galaxies begin to emerge, they rapidly surpass the PBH-seeded systems in photon production around $z \sim 20$, indicating that stars are the primary sources of these photons.

-To summarise, the X-ray photon budget is dominated by PBH-seeded galaxies across all redshifts, whereas the Ly-$\alpha$ and ionising photon contributions are dominated by PBHs only at very early times ($30 \gtrsim z \gtrsim 20$); at later times ($z \lesssim 20$), SF galaxies become the primary sources of Ly-$\alpha$ and ionising photons.
+To summarise, the X-ray photon budget is dominated by PBH-seeded galaxies in the redshift range $z \sim 34-15$, whereas the Ly-$\alpha$ and ionising photon contributions are dominated by PBHs only at very early times ($30 \gtrsim z \gtrsim 20$); at later times ($z \lesssim 20$), SF galaxies become the primary sources of Ly-$\alpha$ and ionising photons.

-Next, we move to Fig.~\ref{fig:T_b} which shows the global 21-cm signal for the \textbf{SF-only} and \textbf{SF+PBH} models over the redshift range $34 \gtrsim z \lesssim 5$.
+Next, we move to Fig.~\ref{fig:T_b}, where the top panel shows the global 21 cm signal for the SF-only and SF plus PBH models over the redshift range $34 \gtrsim z \lesssim 5$.
+The bottom panel shows the corresponding kinetic temperature of the IGM.
 In all the panels, the escape fraction of X-rays from SF galaxies, $f^{\rm SF}_{\rm X,esc}$, is fixed at 1, while the escape fraction from PBH-seeded galaxies, $f^{\rm PBH}_{\rm X,esc}$, decreases from $1.0$ to $0.1$ from left to right.